SmartEVSE/SmartEVSE-3/docs/configuration.md

-              -on the SmartEVSE LCD screen, select "Wifi", select "SetupWifi", -press the middle button to start the configuration procedure, -once pressed, the bottom line shows you a 16 character key, first 8 zeros, -fill in that key in the ESPTouch app, in the AES Key field -leave Custom Data empty
+              -on the SmartEVSE LCD screen, select "Wifi", select "SetupWifi", -press the middle button to start the configuration procedure, -once pressed, the bottom line shows you a 16 character key, first 8 zeros, -note that from this point on, you have 120s TO FINISH this procedure!
+              -fill in that key in the ESPTouch app, in the AES Key field -leave Custom Data empty
               -press "Confirm", within 30 seconds the app will confirm a MAC address and an IP address